-- It has an aerated fibrous texture and so allows permeation of the oxygen necessary for roots to flourish.
+- It has an aerated fibrous texture and allows permeation of the oxygen necessary for roots to flourish.
 Plant roots can spread more easily in this medium than in plain soil without compost added.

-- The organic matter helps to retain moisture when it is dug into soil.
+- The organic matter helps to retain moisture when it is dug into the soil.

 - It is likely to add lots of worms to the soil and these creatures provide secondary aeration by tunneling through the ground.

 Avoid animal feces of any kind which can contain pathogens, especially cat and dog litter.
 Other than that, you can place all sorts of material into compost, such as:

 - Grass clippings

-- Weeds (try to avoid weeds which have set seed for obvious reasons!)
+- Weeds (try to avoid weeds that have set seed for obvious reasons!)

 - Soft prunings from shrubs and hedges.